 - If the second measurement is substantially different from the first, take a third measurement.

-Record the lower of the last two measurements as the clinic blood pressure.
+Record the lower of the last 2 measurements as the clinic blood pressure.

-1.2.3 If the clinic blood pressure is 140/90 mmHg or higher, offer ambulatory blood pressure monitoring (ABPM) to confirm the diagnosis of hypertension.
+- 1.2.3 If clinic blood pressure is between 140/90 mmHg and 180/120 mmHg, offer ambulatory blood pressure monitoring (ABPM) to confirm the diagnosis of hypertension.
+See section 1.5 for people with a clinic blood pressure 180/120 mmHg or higher.

-1.2.4 If a person is unable to tolerate ABPM, home blood pressure monitoring (HBPM) is a suitable alternative to confirm the diagnosis of hypertension.
+- 1.2.4 If ABPM is unsuitable or the person is unable to tolerate it, offer home blood pressure monitoring (HBPM) to confirm the diagnosis of hypertension.

-- for each blood pressure recording, two consecutive measurements are taken, at least 1 minute apart and with the person seated and
+- for each blood pressure recording, 2 consecutive measurements are taken, at least 1 minute apart and with the person seated and

 - blood pressure is recorded twice daily, ideally in the morning and evening and